 Things To Do In Dubai In June

-10. Play With Snow At Ski Dubai Snow Park
+10. Ski Dubai Snow Park – Play With Snow

+Wondering what to do in Dubai in June?
+Head to the snow park!
 Yup, you read that right!
-At the Ski Dubai Snow Park, the first ever indoor ski resort in the Middle East, you can play with snow and enjoy gondola rides inside a massive mountain-themed area.
+At the Ski Dubai Snow Park, the first-ever indoor ski resort in the Middle East, you can play with snow and enjoy gondola rides inside a massive mountain-themed area.
 If you wish to indulge in a number of snowy rides and even meet penguins in Dubai, this is where you need to go when visiting Dubai during the month of June.
 How better to beat the heat than rolling around in heaps of fresh crisp snow all afternoon!

 Location: Mall of the Emirates